Andrey Belousov: Presidential administration (2013–2020)

-On 24 June 2013, he was appointed as Putin's Presidential Aide in Economic Affairs.
+On 24 June 2013, he was appointed as Vladimir Putin's Presidential aide for economic affairs.

 Belousov was Putin's only economic adviser who supported the Russian annexation of Crimea in 2014.
 He believed Russia was "encircled by enemies".

 First Deputy Prime Minister of Russia (2020–2024)

 On 21 January 2020, Belousov was appointed as First Deputy Prime Minister of Russia in Mikhail Mishustin's Cabinet.
-From 30 April to 19 May 2020, Belousov was appointed by Vladimir Putin as Acting Prime Minister of Russia, temporarily replacing Mikhail Mishustin, after the latter was diagnosed with coronavirus.
-According to Politico, he is one possible successor to Putin.
+From 30 April to 19 May 2020, Belousov was appointed by Vladimir Putin as acting Prime Minister of Russia, temporarily replacing Mikhail Mishustin, after the latter was diagnosed with Covid-19.
+According to Politico, he is a possible successor to Putin.